gtvb/Gabriel2233/README.md

 ### hey! :wave:

-I like wm's, golang, vim, and some other stuff.
+I like wm's, rust, golang, vim, and some other stuff.
 Always building...

 :wq